 - Various team and individual sport e.g., soccer, shinny hockey

 - Winter hike or snowshoe

 Interested in learning more about the physical activity guidelines for adults?
-Find out more with this Canadian Physical Activity Guideline PDF.
+Find out more with the Canadian 24 Hour Movement Guidelines PDF.